-Angelina Jolie Alludes To Brad Hiding Something – Now Terrified It Will Come Out?
+Angelina Jolie Reportedly Alludes To Brad Hiding Something, Now Terrified It Will Come Out

-Brad Pitt and Angelina Jolie have hired a private judge who is expected to drop the boom on any bashing by either party towards the other in public.
+Brad Pitt and Angelina Jolie have hired a private judge who is expected to put a stop to any bashing by either party toward the other in public.
 New reports also suggest Angelina is finding single parenting a bit harder than she expected.
-She apparently under estimated the amount of help Brad did offer up with child rearing, leaving a void that’s not about to be filled anytime soon, reports an insider.
+She apparently underestimated the amount of help Brad offered with child rearing, leaving a void that’s not about to be filled anytime soon, reports an insider.

 Just Wait Until You Hear What Melissa Etheridge Had To Say In An Attack On Angelina Jolie!! ???????????????????????????????? https://t.co/ED2VBjHuuq